brandonthecraig/gigglesProper/README.md

 - do this next, restructure program
 - figure out swagger, get that mofo working on here
 - change all my references to controller from html to use the format of my post request on the edit page
+- make sure that you can post after running the edit thing

 doing now top, already done underneath